 “We will help you aunty in learning how to speak and understand our language,” says Lindsay.

 The lady shakes her head smilingly.
 She points to the fruits on the table.
 Rocky picks up one fruit at a time and names it.
 Jason asks her to repeat.
 She tries a few times and is able to call each fruit by its name.
 Her son and daughter learn the names too.

 The friends stay for about an hour.
-By that time, the mother and her kids have learnt the names of most things in the kitchen.
+By that time, the mother and her kids have learned the names of most things in the kitchen.

 “We have to go now but we will be back tomorrow and teach you complete sentences,” announces Jenny.

 The lady offers lemonade and cupcakes to all of them and says goodbye, smiling happily.

 The friends visit the new family at 10, Mango Street every day after school and help them to learn new words and sentences.
 In about two weeks, the new comers are able to converse in pretty good English and have no difficulty at the super bazaar and at various social gatherings.

 On the English Language Day, the new family throws a party for the five children who through the commitment and hard work had made speaking and understanding English easy for them.